BillJr99/Ursinus-CS274/_pages/Labs/lab-alu4bit.md

 Add an `overflow` pin that is equal to the `carryIn xor carryOut` of the most significant ALU.

 #### Modification 3: less than status bit
-Modify your design to support a `less` than output pin that is the most significant bit `xor` the overflow detection bit.
+Modify your design to support a `less` than output pin that is the most significant `results` bit `xor` the overflow detection bit.